 There are four categories in this section.
-The Reporter only needs to fill out the one category that is most applicable to the cold chain break:
+The Reporter only needs to fill out the section that is most applicable to the cold chain break:

-- Vaccine left out of fridge in cooler, box, on counter, etc. - Fridge temperature excursion when fridge thermometer indicates temperatures outside of cold chain maintenance (2 to 8°C). - Break during transportation Temperature indicator card and/or data logger indicates break in cold chain during transport from one facility to another (includes vaccine from Roy Romanow Provincial Laboratory [RRPL] and intra-regional transport) \\ - Other situation any situation not covered in the three scenarios above.
-Include as much information about the situation including time, temperature and cause.
+- 1. Vaccine left out of fridge/freezer in cooler with cold packs, in package on counter, etc. - 2.
+Fridge temperature excursion when fridge thermometer indicates temperatures outside of cold chain maintenance (2 to 8°C). - 3.
+Break during transportation Temperature indicator card and/ or data logger indicates break in cold chain during transport from one facility to another (includes vaccine from RRPL and intra-regional transport) \\